| |

 A beautiful cream coloured Christmas tree collar made with chunky yarn.

-It stands up on its own because of the weight of the wool, to make the collar even more secure I used florists wire and attached the collar in four places to the bottom branches, to keep it in place.
+The collar stands up on its own because of the weight of the wool, but to make it more secure when adding gift boxes I wired the collar to the bottom branches using florist wire.

 This stitch is how a wide variety of crochet patterns start.
 Some patterns will call it a foundation row.